This post may contain affiliate links.

 Tools and Supplies:

-The cloud dough recipe is so easy.ย It only requires two ingredients: flour and oil.
+The DIY cloud dough recipe is so easy.
+It only requires two household ingredients: flour and oil.

-You’ll also need measuring cups, a large bowl for mixing, and food coloring or powdered tempera paint if you’d like to color it.
+You’ll also need measuring cups, a large mixing bowl, and food coloring or powdered tempera paint if you’d like to color it.
 We chose not to, but color always makes things so much fun, too!
+You could also tint it with turmeric!

-You can use baby oil or vegetable oil.
-You could even try it with melted coconut oil. ย We have made it both ways.
-If you want it to be taste-safe with no worries, use vegetable oil.ย If you want it to smell lovely, use baby oil!
+You can use baby oil, vegetable oil, or even olive oil.
+We have made it both ways.
+The texture doesn’t change, just the scent.
+If you want it to be taste-safe with no worries, use vegetable oil.
+If you want it to smell lovely, use baby oil!
 Either way, it is a lot of fun.

 Kids just love playing in cloud dough and you will love seeing them enjoy themselves so much!
 They will love squishing, squeezing and molding the cloud dough into all kinds of shapes.
 Throw in a few toys and things for the kids to use in their playing.
 We used cups for molding it, too!